junxit/us-congress-bills-115/metadata.md

 - 2018-03-20 — Introduced in House
 - 2018-03-20 — Introduced in House
 - 2018-03-20 — Referred to the House Committee on Science, Space, and Technology.
+- 2018-03-22 — Committee Consideration and Mark-up Session Held.
+- 2018-03-22 — Ordered to be Reported by Voice Vote.
+- 2018-06-27 — Considered under suspension of the rules. (consideration: CR H5770-5771)
+- 2018-06-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5346.
+- 2018-06-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-06-27 — Mr. Posey moved to suspend the rules and pass the bill.
+- 2018-06-27 — On motion to suspend the rules and pass the bill Agreed to by voice vote.
+(CR H5770)
+- 2018-06-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(CR H5770)
+- 2018-06-27 — Placed on the Union Calendar, Calendar No. 611.
+- 2018-06-27 — Reported by the Committee on Science, Space, and Technology.
+H. Rept.
+115-789.
+- 2018-06-27 — Reported by the Committee on Science, Space, and Technology.
+H. Rept.
+115-789.